-Raynaud’s can occur up to 10 years before any other symptoms of scleroderma.
+Raynaud’s phenomenon can occur up to 10 years before any other symptoms of scleroderma.
 Therefore, it can be a helpful clue that may allow earlier detection of this disease.
-Raynaud’s usually affects both hands symmetrically, but it can also affect the feet, nose, tongue and ears.
+Raynaud’s phenomenon usually affects both hands symmetrically, but it can also affect the feet, nose, tongue and ears.
 It may be associated with digital ulcers or even gangrene.

 Ulcers are sores, or skin breaks, that are most likely to develop on the fingertips.
 These sores form when too much collagen deposits in the vessels at the fingertips.